 The Hunt Library Artwall features up to nine exhibits annually including solo and group shows.
 It exists to showcase local professional and emerging artists living in the Northwest Connecticut community and further afield.
 A portion of all art sales benefit the library.
 For information, please inquire with the library staff.

-The David M. Hunt Library in Falls Village will present Phyllis Nauts: Faces and Figments, a retrospective exhibit of the Cornwall artist’s paintings, beginning Saturday, February 24 with a reception, 4-6PM.
-The exhibit will be open through Saturday, March 17.
-For more information call the library at 860-824-7424.
-The artist’s work can be seen at nautsart.com.
+The David M. Hunt Library in Falls Village will present Sallie Ketcham: Recurrent Rhythm, an exhibit of paintings and prints beginning Saturday, May 26 with a reception from 4 to 6PM.
+The exhibit will be on display on the library’s art wall through Saturday, June 16.
+For more information call the library at 860-824-7424 or visit huntlibrary.org.
+The artist’s work can be seen at sallieketcham.com.